Otesánek: Variants

-There is a variant from India called the cat and the parrot in which a cat eats a parrot when he comes to visit him for dinner, he then precedes to eat an old woman, an old man, a king, a queen, a battalion of soldiers, a parade of elephants and a crab.
+There is a variant from India called the cat and the parrot in which a cat eats a parrot when he comes to visit him for dinner, he then proceeds to eat an old woman, an old man, a king, a queen, a battalion of soldiers, a parade of elephants and a crab.
 The crab cuts open the cat's stomach.

 There is a version from Hungary called the pork pudding.
 In this one a farmer kills a pig and makes a pork pudding.
 The next month the farmer sends his eldest daughter up to the cellar to get the pork pudding.
 The pork pudding eats her.
 The second and third daughter come and are eaten too.
 The farmer's wife goes up next and is eaten.
 The farmer then comes up and gets eaten by the pork pudding.
 The pork pudding then breaks out of the cellar and starts eating everyone in the village.
 The pork pudding eats a shepherd boy who cuts him open with a dagger saving everyone.

 A similar Russian tale is called "The Clay-Boy" ("Гли́няный па́рень", Glínyanyĭ párenʹ).
 In it, an old childless couple make themselves a clay-child, who first eats all their food, then them, then a number of people, until he meets a goat who offers to jump right into his mouth, but instead uses the opportunity to ram the Clay-Boy, shattering him and freeing everyone.